Hurupay/hurupay-api-docs/docs/source/payouts.rst

 ~~~~~~~~
 Initially you'll get an immediate feedback like the one below if your API request is successfull.

+Later after successful execution, your webhook url will be called and you'll get full overview of the payout request initiated.
+Check :doc:`webhooks` for more information

 .. raw:: html

     <div>